Aladin147/BLKWDS_Manager/project_status.md

      - [ ] Replace placeholder contents in the app with actual functionality
      - [ ] Disable or remove UI elements that aren't fully implemented
    - Error Handling Standardization
+     - [x] Ensure consistent error feedback levels
-     - [ ] Replace all direct ScaffoldMessenger calls
+     - [ ] Replace remaining direct ScaffoldMessenger calls
-     - [ ] Ensure consistent error feedback levels
+     - [ ] Replace deprecated BLKWDSSnackbar usage

 3. **Documentation and Testing** (Ongoing)
    - [x] Update all documentation to reflect the current state of the application